signature-opensource/CK-Templates/README.md

 > Note: CK.DB. or CK-DB- or CK_DB_ is absorbed.

-And answer `y` to al the prompts to create the first commit.
+And answer `y` to the unique prompt to create the git repository (git init).

 ## TODO